JawnyMcPhearson/Ranch-De-Caniche/README.md

 It is to work alongside [[pmms](https://github.com/kibook/pmms)] for playing content on the cinema screen, as well as [[fivem-scenarios](https://github.com/kibook/fivem-scenarios)] for interacting with scenarios around the world, including the cinema seats.

-This MLO is a joint project in collaboration with @AleBrambi45 with his permission that I am able to release and add additional changes, and @SMGMissy who provided the taxidermy addon props.
+This MLO is a joint project in collaboration with @AleBrambi45 and SMGMissy, with AleBrambi's permission that I am able to release and add additional changes, and @SMGMissy who provided the taxidermy addon props.

- It is **FREE** for FiveM and should not be leaked, sold or copied.
+ It is **FREE** for FiveM and should not be leaked, sold or modified without my permission.

 # **FEATURES:**